10 Best Amazon Seller Tools & Apps for Beginners

 - Supplier Database for sourcing factories and requesting quotes inside the platform.

-- Chrome extension shows estimated sales, revenue, and FBA fees on Amazon search results and product pages.
+- Chrome extension shows estimated sales, revenue, and FBA fees on Amazon search results and product pages (availability depends on subscription tier).

 - Listing Builder with keyword scoring to help optimize titles and bullet points.